Precision Environmental Health Sciences (TPEHS)

 The goal of the interdisciplinary Training in Precision Environmental Health Sciences (TPEHS) is to train the next generation of environmental health scientists working at the interface of genetics, environmental health and data science (GxExD).
 Historically, training in these disciplines has been siloed, and few researchers have the training needed to incorporate all three into today’s precision environmental health research.
 The TPEHS is designed to meet the need for this interdisciplinary training by preparing the next generation of environmental health science (EHS) researchers to make important research advances and improve our understanding of the environment influences on health and disease.

-Program Director Cheryl Walker, PhD, and three Co-PDs — Craig Hanis (Genetics), Richard Finnell (Environmental Health) and Rui Chen (Data Science) — provide leadership for the program and expertise in GxExD research.
-The Training Plan has been designed to meet TPEHS Program Objectives for trainees to
+Program Director Cheryl Walker, PhD, and three Co-PDs — Swathi Arur (Genetics), Daniel Gorelick (Environmental Health) and Craig Hanis (Data Science) — provide leadership for the program and expertise in GxExD research.
+The Training Plan has been designed to meet TPEHS Program Objectives for trainees to:

 1) Acquire fundamental knowledge in Genetics, Environmental Health, and Data Science; 2) Become proficient at integrating concepts of GxExD into their research; and 3) Gain the necessary skills and tools to leverage TPEHS training to achieve their next career objective.